tlolkema/ai-n8n-agent-workshop/README.md

 - Inspect the steps within the workflow execution to see what happened.

-- Copy the payload of your executed run and use it as mock
-  - Run the workflow with a manual trigger using the pull request event mock
+- Try to run the pipeline with a manual trigger.
+First edit the `PR Event Mock` node with the details of your PR.

 ## Bonus